Akshay-TP/Akshay-TP/README.md

 ### ⚡ Currently

-- **Research Assistant @ HKU InnoWing** — an advanced RAG system over the InnoWings knowledge base, and a multi-agent moot-court simulator for law students (now growing a voice interface)
+- **Research Assistant @ HKU InnoWing**: an advanced RAG system over the InnoWings knowledge base, and a multi-agent moot-court simulator for law students (now growing a voice interface)
 - Co-authoring a paper on **AI in urban planning**, grown out of a coursework methodology that turned out to be thorough enough to publish
 - Four active research assistantships across LLMs, DFT simulation, and more, with publications as the goal
-- Getting genuinely, properly good at C++ — the one language I dodged for too long
+- Getting genuinely, properly good at C++, the one language I dodged for too long

 ### 🏅 A few things along the way

 - One of 36 nationally selected for the **Research Science Initiative** at IIT Madras; one of 50 internationally for **Columbia's Roaring Cubs Collective** (published there on AI road-damage detection)
 - **Top 10 / 105+ teams** at the HKU Web3 Quant Trading Hackathon · semi-finalist at Venture Capital On Campus and Alibaba JumpStarter ZPIRE
-- International Research Olympiad 2025 — Global Rank 191
+- International Research Olympiad 2025, Global Rank 191
 - AI Trainee at **RAICOM** and Electronics Team at **ROBOCON** at HKU, because someone has to keep both halves of "Computer Engineering" busy

 ---